-With olive oil being one of the most prosperous for European agriculture, its production is mainly concentrated in Mediterranean countries such as Spain, Italy, Greece, Tunisia, Turkey, etc. Even though the leading countries in terms of olive oil consumption are Greece, Italy, and Spain, the Chinese market is growing at a fast pace, following the health awareness of the Chinese society and an increase in wages.
+Even though the leading countries in terms of olive oil consumption are Greece, Italy, and Spain, the Chinese market is growing at a fast pace, following a rise in health awareness in the Chinese society and an increase in wages.
 As the most populous country in the world, China has plenty of opportunities for ambitious olive oil brands looking to expand their activities in Asia.
 Therefore, because the Chinese market is different from what you might be accustomed to, it is important to know exactly the landscape of the olive oil market in China beforehand.
+Let deep dive, and learn the best tips to sell Olive Oil in China!

 Following globalization, consumers’ taste, in general, has changed over the years, with a variety of products and culinary dishes that are now available everywhere in the world.
 For centuries, olive oil was considered an exquisite product.
 Used for cooking, frying food, or in a salad, we can easily find olive oil in every supermarket around the world.
 Its popularity led to the trend of putting olive oil in everything, from cosmetics and pharmaceutical products to soaps.